Tbsheff/budget-app/README.md

 - **Data Protection:** HTTPS, encrypted database fields, and secure API keys
 - **Access Control:** Middleware for route protection, role-based access control (RBAC)
 - **Privacy Compliance:** GDPR and FERPA-compliant data storage and management
+- **Passwords:** BCrypt is used to hash and store passwords.
+Passwords are required to be complex (at least 12 characters with a capital letter, a number, and two special characters)

 ---